 - 3.1.
 To publish the online newsletter at least twice per month; - 3.2.
 To update party information displayed on the Party's public website in consultation with the State Director, State Secretary, any Queensland Greens employed communications personnel, or Australian Greens IT personnel, as required; - 3.3.
 To maintain and make available on Greenhouse a list/register of Private Groups (as defined in By-law 3.2 Social Media); - 3.4.
 Administration of Party email addresses with the Secretary; - 3.5.
-To publish the Party's Annual Report; - 3.6.
-To publish other materials as required by the Constitution, bylaws, or State Council including:- - 3.6.1.
-Notice of general meetings (s22.11) - 3.6.2.
-Publication of bylaws (s37.3) - 3.6.3.
+To publish other materials as required by the Constitution, bylaws, or State Council including: - 3.5.1.
+Notice of general meetings (\$22.11) - 3.5.2.
+Publication of bylaws (s37.3) - 3.5.3.
 Formation of branches ($\underline{s15.5}$)